 Figure M-8 shows the probability of achieving the target biomass across all years and simulations of all 17 uncertainty scenarios.
 The No Fishing HCR (HCR 1) provides context for the highest possible probability of achieving the biomass target under the assumptions in each uncertainty scenario.
-The assumptions in each uncertainty scenario change the dynamics of the stock, sometimes in fundamental ways, and so the probability of being above the target (and BMSY itself) is different for each scenario over the 50 yr projection.
+The assumptions in each uncertainty scenario.
+The assumptions in fundamental ways, and so the probability of being above the target (and BMSY itself) is different for each scenario over the 50 yr projection.
 The exceptions are scenarios 15 through 17, in which only the observation error is different, and so the behavior under HCRs 1 and 7 (which do not depend on the estimate of SSB) are identical to that in scenario 1.